aumuell/open-inventor/README.md

 Currently, patches from Fedora and Debian are included.
 It also includes fixes for font rendering on 64 bit Linux platforms.

+A [CMake](https://cmake.org) build system has been added.
+It can be used instead of traditional Makefiles.

 For building on macOS, there is a [Homebrew](http://mxcl.github.com/homebrew/) [formula](https://github.com/hlrs-vis/homebrew-tap) based on this repository.